Schemas

 Tools Mode (Default)

 Uses the OpenAI tools/function calling API to enforce schema structure.
-This is the default mode and provides robust schema validation.

 output: